rodortega/adbcalculator/README.md

 ```

 **Note:**
-- Dates don't need to be consecutive - missing days will be filled with 0 balance
+- Dates don't need to be consecutive - missing days will carry forward the previous day's balance
 - Multiple entries for the same day are allowed - the last entry will be used as the end-of-day balance
 - No header row should be present in the CSV file